-Benefit Description You pay Note:We say " after ded uctible has been met"when the deductible applies Diagnostic and treatment services In-Network Out-of-Network Professional services of physicians In physician's office Office medical consultation Second Surgical opinion Primary care: \$25 copay designated network Tier 1 premium-designated specialist: \$50 copay \$75 copay for non-designated specialist Primary care - 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Specialist - 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Professional services of physicians In an urgent care center In an emergency room During a hospital stay In a skilled nursing facility 20% after deductible has been met 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) At home \$25 copay for primary care physician \$50 copay for Tier 1 premium-designated specialist \$75 copay for non-designated in-network specialist 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met)
+Benefit Description You pay Note: We say " after ded luctible has been met''when the deductible applies Diagnostic and treatment services In-Network Out-of-Network Professional services of physicians • In physician's office primary care physician (PCP) \$25 copayment 50% of the Plan allowance and any difference between our allowance and the billed amount, (after Office medical consultationSecond Surgical opinion Tier 1 premium-designated specialist \$50 copayment deductible has been met) Advanced care planning Non-designated specialist \$75 copayment Professional services of physicians In an urgent care center In an emergency room During a hospital stay In a skilled nursing facility 20% after deductible has been met 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) At home primary care physician (PCP) \$25 copayment Tier 1 premium-designated specialist \$50 copayment Non-designated specialist \$75 copayment 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Telehealth services In-Network Out-of-Network Use virtual visits when: • Your doctor is not available • You become ill while traveling • Conditions such as: cold, flu, bladder infection, bronchitis, diarrhea, fever, pink eye, rash, sinus problem, sore throat, stomach ache \$15 copayment You pay 100%